We have 6 personal trainers here at The Fit Stop, who specialise in strength training, fat loss, & functional movement training

 Please scroll through to learn a little bit about us all.

 Ben Longley is the owner and one of the personal trainers here at The Fit Stop.
-He has been a PT for approximately 10 years and has worked with hundreds of clients over that time in both a private and group setting.
+He has been a PT for over 12 years and has worked with hundreds of clients over that time in both a private and group setting.

 Ben has a certificate IV in fitness & studied Health Science (Human anatomy & physiology) at La Trobe University.

 He is a Certified Strength and Conditioning Specialist (CSCS) with the National Strength & Conditioning Association (NSCA).
 This is one of the highest standard credentials for a strength & conditioning professional.

 He is certified to conduct the Functional Movement Screen (FMS), a ranking and grading system that screens movement quality and movement patterns that are key to normal function & injury prevention.
 The FMS is used world wide amongst professional athletes and sporting teams including NFL, MLB, NHL, NBA, as well as Special Ops military personnel.

 Ben is also a Precision Nutrition certified Level 1 coach

 Ben has always had a strong interest in the human body and the many facets of health, fitness, performance and nutrition.
 He adopts a mindset of ‘constant learning’, with an love & appreciation of science but with an open mind that likes to think outside the box.

 Ben has an eclectic approach to his training style and draws from various training modalities, ranging from:

 – Corrective exercise & rehab